omar-rs/explainer/README.md

 ### questions
 * what type of errors is this best for?
+  * syntax errors
+  * logical errors
+  * dependencies
+* how does an error explainer fit in the workflow of a typical user?
 * what is the minimum info you need to pass to the llm to explain the errors?
   * only logs
   * logs and source code